Rider Waite Vs. Robin Wood | Best Review

 • English (Publication Language)

 This is a Robin wood tarot card deck.
 A popular tarot card for pagans and non-pagans alike.
 This is considered one of the most popular tarot decks in the world.
-It has a beautiful vibrant image and luminous energies that enchant everyone.
-The easiest and fun deck for beginners.
+It has a beautiful vibrant image and luminous energies that enchant everyone—the easiest and most fun deck for beginners.

-It has 22 major Arcana cards and 56 minor Arcana cards, and it is loaded with imagery that has life and nature and huge energies.
-It included 56 pages of a booklet that provided all the information needed for tarot readings.
-Each of the pip cards includes a word that helps identify each card’s meaning.
+It has 22 major Arcana cards and 56 minor Arcana cards, loaded with imagery of life, nature, and enormous energies.
+It included 56 booklet pages that provided all the information for tarot readings.
+Each pip card includes a word that helps identify each card’s meaning.

-Llewellyn publications manufactured this tarot deck.
+Llewellyn Publications manufactured this tarot deck.
 On September 08, 2002, it was first published.
 It comes with an English language and has 78 pages of cards.
-It weighs 7.4 ounces and has 3*1.25*4.5 dimensions of inches.
+It weighs 7.4 ounces and has 3*1.25*4.5 dimensions inches.

 Pros:Cons: